TERMS AND CONDITIONS

 11. The Grant

 11.1.
-The grant awarded to each Grant Recipient will be an amount no greater than 40% of the total costs of the Export Activity, as described in the application, up to a maximum of AUD$15,000 (Grant).
+The grant awarded to each Grant Recipient will be an amount no greater than the total costs of the Export Activity, as described in the application, up to a maximum of AUD$15,000 (Grant).

 11.2.
 The Grant will be paid in cash as a lump sum to the bank account nominated by the Grant Recipient within 7 days of the Organiser receiving the signed letter of offer.